There are three ways you can use a comma – but only one is recommended

 The three most common reasons to use a comma are if you’re:

-2. adding a description (or as grammatical nerds call it, a modifier) – ie My apartment, which only has one bedroom, is too small to have 15 cats within it.
+3. adding a description (or as grammatical nerds call it, a modifier) – ie My apartment, which only has one bedroom, is too small to have 15 cats within it.

-If you’re adding a description at the beginning or end of a sentence, however, then you only need the one comma – ie Despite being furry and soft to the touch, Dan’s cat was a cruel taskmaster.
+If you’re adding a description at the beginning or end of a sentence, however, you only need the one comma – ie Despite being furry and soft to the touch, Dan’s cat was a cruel taskmaster.

-If you have problems with using commas correctly, then try reading what you’ve written out loud (or at least in your head) to see if the commas (aka pauses) are in the right spot.
+If you have problems with using commas correctly, try reading what you’ve written out loud (or at least in your head) to see if the commas (aka pauses) are in the right spot.
 In my experience, this sorts out most people’s problems.

-“I love fat cats”, Dan said.
+“I love mean cats”, Dan said.

 you’ll have:

-“I love fat cats,” Dan said.
+“I love mean cats,” Dan said.

 0 Comments